sramsay/temper/README.md

 ### How do I compile this program?

-From the `temper` directory, type:
+Go grab [the latest release](https://github.com/sramsay/temper/releases).
+Then it's the usual thing.
+Something like:

+  $ tar -xvzf temper-X.X.X..tar.gz
+  $ cd temper-X.X.X
 	$ ./configure
 	$ make
-	$ make install
+	$ sudo make install

-You might need to be root for that last part.
+If you're a developer, you can clone this repository, run `autoreconf -i`, etc.

 ### So let me get this straight.
 You wrote nearly a hundred lines of code in C to do something this stupid?

 Yes.
 I mostly use this project to play around with different build tools, linters, and continuous integration systems before I recklessly incorporate them into larger projects.

-And the problem is actually trickier than it looks, because when you type:
+And this particular problem is actually trickier than it looks, because when you type:

 	$ temper -28